Rosh Hashanah

-Join us in the blessing of community for the High Holy Days: participate in the magic, prayer and poetry of S'lichot and Rosh Hashanah services* as we ring in the new year of 5785!
+Join us in the blessing of community for the High Holy Days: join us for Rosh Hashanah services* as we welcome the new year 5786, with all of its possibilities!

 *Parking assistance will be provided for both Erev Rosh Hashanah services.